andosw/web-project/README.md

 ###Your mission
 Hey Front End developer.
 Welcome.
-Your mission, should you chose to accept it, is to complete each of the objectives below.
+Your mission, should you chose to accept it, is to complete as many of the objectives below as you can within 2-3 hours.

 > **Hey this is important:**
 > We hope you can spend about two hours on this project.
 If you can finish faster -- great!
-If not,  limit yourself and don't spend much longer than 2 hours.
+If not,  limit yourself and don't spend much longer than 3 hours MAX.

-**_Objective 1_**: Follow the [steps](running-the-site) below to get the project running locally.
+**_Objective 1_**: Follow the [steps](#running-the-site) below to get the project running locally.
 You should see a pretty basic webpage rendered.

 **_Objective 2_**: Walk through the code starting at server.js.

-Some things to think through as your browse:
+Some things to think through as you browse:

 -	How does routing work?
 -	Where does the initial data that loads on the root page come from?